 What can I work on?

 CUSF provides a wide range of opportunities to gain practical experience, which is incredibly relevant for work in industry.
-From systems-level work on our featured projects, like Martlet IV or White Giant, to work on subsystems, such as avionics or propellant injectors, there’s something for everyone here.
+From systems-level work on our featured projects, like White Giant, to work on subsystems, such as avionics or propellant injectors, there’s something for everyone here.
 No matter what you’re interested in, we’re willing to provide you with a platform to learn the skills you want for a successful career in the space industry.
 Plus, it’s a lot of fun!

 Joining CUSF gives you a significant boost to your career prospects as employers in the space industry and the wider field of engineering look for the real-world skills we provide you along your journey.